ViktorGox/DevOps/Log.md

 ## Assignment 2 - BI-9 Add front end to the docker compose.

 Used arguments to provide the front end Dockerfile with data for its env files.

+## Assignment 3 - BI-8 CI/CD .yml file for backend.

+This time the first thing done was look up the already existing Dockerfile for the backend.
+I first added the database service to both to see if it works, and it did.
+Then I looked at how I can group the set-up for the jobs and found the settings.